 Check the copper coils in your refrigerator and AC units, according to experts.
 If you notice black ash, it’s most likely the result of off-gassing-induced corrosion.
 The only real solution is to replace your drywall, which is a huge disappointment.
 Check your homeowner’s insurance coverage to see if you can have some of the expenses covered.

 You can be smelling methane from your sewer gas filtering inside if you have a bathroom that isn’t used very often.
 It’s known as a “dry p trap” in the plumbing industry.
 A u-shaped pipe under your sink or tub is known as a p trap.
 Normally, a tiny quantity of water sits in the p trap, preventing sewer gas from entering, but if it’s been a long since you used that sink or tub, the p trap may have dried up, allowing sewer gas to enter.

 Fortunately, most of the time, the solution is simple.
 Use your nose to find the source of the problem.
 Start where you can smell the rotten egg the strongest.
 Simply run the water for ten minutes in the sink or tub to fill the p trap.
-This will prevent the sewer gas from entering the house again.
-If the issue persists, contact a plumber.
+This prevents the sewer gas from entering the house again.
+If the issue still persists, contact a plumber.

 5. Literally, Bad Eggs

 One of the most obvious reasons your home smells like rotten eggs is if you have rotting eggs or other bad food in your refrigerator.